 This is a direct link to BABEC's C. elegans Labs page.
 There are modules of hands-on activities, each with a student and teacher guide version.
 Current modules include "Meet the worms!", "Synchronization", "chemotaxis assay", and "The Effect of Alcohol on Worms ".

-This PowerPoint lecture describes C. elegans
+This PowerPoint lecture describes C. elegans early embryo

 development.
 It also includes detailed description about C. elegans gastrulation.